SAP/sap-btp-service-operator/README.md

 #### Service Binding

-To allow applications to obtain access credentials to communicate with a service, create a `ServiceBinding` custom resource.
+To allow an application to obtain access credentials to communicate with a service, create a `ServiceBinding` custom resource.
 Set the `serviceInstanceName` field within the `ServiceBinding` to match the name of the `ServiceInstance` resource you previously created.

-These access credentials are then available to applications through a `Secret` resource that is generated in your cluster.
+These access credentials are available to applications through a `Secret` resource generated in your cluster.

 ##### Structure of the ServiceBinding Custom Resource